noiseprotocol/noise_spec/noise.md

  3. Parties must send an ephemeral public key at the start of the first message they send (i.e. the first token of the first message pattern in each direction must be `"e"`).
-An exception is allowed for the initiator in patterns where the initiator's ephemeral public key is used as a pre-message (fallback patterns; see [Section 9.1](#fallback-patterns)).
+An exception is allowed for the initiator in patterns where the initiator's ephemeral public key is used as a pre-message (i.e. fallback patterns; see [Section 9.1](#fallback-patterns)).

  4. After performing a DH between a remote public key and any local private key